xmos/lib_sdram/README.rst

 SDRAM Libary
 ------------

-The XMOS SDRAM module is designed for 16 bit read and write access of arbitrary length at up to 62.5MHz clock rates.
-It uses an optimized pinout with address and data lines overlaid along with other pinout optimizations to implement 16 bit read/write with up to 13 address lines with a total of just 20 pins.
+The XMOS SDRAM library is designed for read and write access of arbitrary length 32b long word buffers at up to 62.5MHz clock rates.
+It uses an optimized pinout with address and data lines overlaid along with other pinout optimizations to implement 16 bit read/writes to Single Data Rate (SDR) SDRAM devices of size up to 256Mb, while consuming a total of just 20 xCORE I/O pins.

 Features
 ........